bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 They had a really simple protocol that I could implement in Python.
 And there might have also been a Python library.
 So I did it all in Python, mostly for myself.
-And I found out that I can get a thing that Bitcoin Core can watch.
+And I found out that I can get a thing that Bitcoin Core can watch for.
 But how do I get transactions out of Bitcoin Core into the script and get that to all the devices, including all the other information that they need to sign?
 And that stuff includes, for each of those devices, they have different protocols.
 So you now need to take it in some common format that I can give to my program, that needs to convert it into all these other protocols that I can send out to the device.

 Murch: 00:19:27